-The biggest sporting event of the year, NFL Super Bowl XLVIII will take place on Sunday, February 2, starting 6:30 pm ET.
-The Seattle Seahawks take on the Denver Broncos at MetLife Stadium, East Rutherford, New Jersey.
+The biggest sporting event of the year, NFL Super Bowl XLIX will take place on Sunday, February 1, starting 6:30 pm ET.
+The Seattle Seahawks take on the New England Patriots at University of Phoenix Stadium, Glendale, Arizona.
 Over the past several years, people have been looking for proper ways to watch the Super Bowl live online, but were usually forced to look for shady live streaming services.
-Luckily, this year, Fox will be airing the Super Bowl live for anyone with a computer or iPad/iPhone, for no charge at all, through its new Fox Sports Go app and website.
+Luckily, this year, NBC will be airing the Super Bowl live for anyone with a computer or iPad/iPhone, for no charge at all.

-Although, the Super Bowl 2014 streaming is completely free to watch on your PC, Mac or iPad, you need to shell out five bucks as subscription fee, if you want to watch Super Bowl on Android, iPhone, BlackBerry or Windows Phone.
-This is because, the free version of NFL Mobile app will only let you check the updated score and highlights, and the live streaming on Fox Sports Go app works only on iPad.
+Although, the Super Bowl 2015 streaming is completely free to watch on your PC, Mac or iPad, you need to shell out five bucks as subscription fee, if you want to watch Super Bowl on Android, iPhone, BlackBerry or Windows Phone.
+This is because, Verizon owns the rights to broadcast this and other National Football League games on smartphones in the US.
+To watch the Super Bowl on your phone, you’ll need to be a Verizon Wireless subscriber and pay $5 through the NFL Now apps for iOS, Android, Windows, or BlackBerry.

 How to Watch Super Bowl on Computer

-If you’re planning to watch the Super Bowl 2014 on your PC or Mac, head to FoxSportsGo.com and the live stream will be available for free from 12 a.m.
+If you’re planning to watch the Super Bowl 2015 on your PC or Mac, head to NBC Sports Live Extra and the live stream will be available for free from 12 a.m.
 Feb.
-2 to 3 a.m.
+1 to 3 a.m.
 Feb.
-3, Eastern time.
+2, Eastern time.
 Yes, you don’t need to have a cable subscription to watch this Super Bowl live stream.

 How to Watch Super Bowl on Smartphones